yuichiro-naito/bmd-plugin-hookcmd/README.md

 # bmd-plugin-hookcmd
-The bmd plugin hookcmd spawns the specific command when VM's status is changed.
+The bmd plugin hookcmd spawns the specific command on the following conditions.

+1. Before starting a VM.
+2. After stopping a VM.
+3. A VM's state is changed.

 ## Configuration